e3prom/rVRRPd/docs/config/reference.rst

 users
 ^^^^^
     :Description: API Users
-    :Value type: list of strings
+    :Value type: List of Strings
     :Default: *none*

     The ``users`` directive lists the user accounts authorized for the